Evaluating Security Properties in the Execution of Quantum Circuits: Experimental Validation

-Table \ref{table:integrity-recap} summarises the integrity-related experiments presented in this Section.
+Table~\ref{table:integrity-recap} summarises the integrity-related experiments presented in this Section.

-It is therefore evident that \textbf{Goal G1} (stated in Subsection \ref{subsec:objectives}), can be achieved through quantum circuit cutting, enhanced with sub-circuit allocation probabilities that are exponential with respect to dynamic integrity scores computed using suitable probe circuits.
+It is therefore evident that \textbf{Goal G1} (stated in Subsection~\ref{subsec:objectives}), can be achieved through quantum circuit cutting, enhanced with sub-circuit allocation probabilities that are exponential with respect to dynamic integrity scores computed using suitable probe circuits while avoiding sub-circuit replication.